openstack-archive/sahara/doc/source/user/overview.rst

 pre-installed frameworks or Hadoop distributions.

 The Sahara Image Registry is a feature which helps filter out images during cluster creation.
-See :doc:`registering_image` for details on how to work with Image Registry.
+See :doc:`registering-image` for details on how to work with Image Registry.

 Features